 The drive towards Agility represents a major turning point in the way enterprise software, and automations are developed.
 Moving away from the siloed teams traditionally found using Waterfall methodology or Agile 1.0, organizations are establishing cross-functional teams to optimize flexibility, productivity, and build their RPA Center of Excellence (CoE).

-Designed to bring greater efficiency and value to the software development life cycle, cross-functional teams bring their unique expertise and functional insight to work towards a common goal.
+Designed to bring greater efficiency and value to the software and RPA development lifecycle, cross-functional teams bring their unique expertise and functional insight to work towards a common goal.
 It's the best way to govern and scale RPA and provide on-time execution of high-quality solutions while optimizing delivery and removing bottlenecks.

 But transitioning from siloed teams requires change, and change is hard.
 To implement cross-functional teams in your organization, you need a good reason that can easily be communicated to executives and those affected by the change, ensuring you can get the buy-in required for success.